String Case Converter

 - Code migration — converting between language conventions

-- API integration — matching external naming styles
+- API integration — matching external naming styles.
+Format API JSON with the JSON Formatter.

-- Database mapping — DB columns to code identifiers
+- Database mapping — DB columns (snake_case) to code identifiers (camelCase)

 Tips